 Create a Mess-Free Wardrobe

 If you or your kids have trouble getting ready because of too many clothing options, packing cubes can help.
 Create more space and less confusion by storing away out of season clothes.
 Packing clothing into cubes will also mean that they don’t get dusty.
-We recommend for packing away bulky winter items.
+We recommend compression cubes for packing away bulky winter items.
 Pack your clothes away with a tissue sprayed with some perfume or essential oil to keep your stored clothes smelling fresh.

 Keep Linens In Line

 If your linen cabinet tends to get messy, use packing cubes to keep it organised.
 Large packing cubes are especially helpful for storing bulky items such as extra doonas, quilts and beach towels.
 If you need to create more space in your linen cabinet, use compression cubes to pack these bulky items down.

 Medium-sized packing cubes are especially helpful for storing smaller linens such as pillowcases, tea towels and hand towels.
 You can even use small packing cubes to keep irregularly-sized miscellaneous linens such as table runners and cloth napkins neat.

 If you and your family love to get festive, then packing cubes can help you keep your seasonal decorations sorted.
 Medium packing cubes are handy for keeping Christmas ornaments together.
 You can also use small packing cubes to store tinsel and string lights without getting them tangled (we recommend wrapping string lights around a piece of cardboard).